Modular Resources

 Module versioning

-You can configure how each module on your machine updates itself when a newer version becomes available from the Viam registry.
+You can configure how each module on your machine updates itself when a newer version becomes available from the Viam Registry.
 By default, a newly-added module is set to pin to the specific patch release (Patch (X.Y.Z)) of the version you added, meaning that the module will never automatically update itself.

-To allow automatic module updates when a new version of the module becomes available in the Viam registry, set the Pinned version type for your module in its module card on the CONFIGURE tab.
+To allow automatic module updates when a new version of the module becomes available in the Viam Registry, set the Pinned version type for your module in its module card on the CONFIGURE tab.

 The module card